Katie's Story

 Although it sometimes feels like yesterday, it was actually back in 2008 that I took the plunge and bought a vineyard here in the Languedoc.

 I'd lived and worked here for many years.
-But it’s one thing to work as I did in the wine trade, quite another as I hadn’t to make wine.
+But it’s one thing to work as I did in the wine trade, quite another to make wine.

 True there have been moments – mainly when my back was killing me and the unforgiving Tramontane wind was threatening to blow me all the way to Toulouse – that made me wonder.

 But not often or for very long, because things couldn’t really have gone much better.
-People who should know have said some very nice things about our wines.
+People who should know have said some very nice things about my wines.
 They’ve won awards.
 I’ve bought more vineyards.
-We’ve started our very own wine club.
-And as well as falling in love with area, I fell for fellow wine maker, Jean Marc – a case of Me and Monsieur Jones, you might say.
+I’ve started my very own wine club.

 All that and to be living in a beautiful part of France where there are Summer days when the air can be drenched in thyme, lavender and rosemary aromas that some- how find their way into the wines.